mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of December 27, 2025 (v0.4.92):**
+    -   **PDF Reader Performance Upgrade:** Overhauled the PDF reader to use progressive loading.
+Large PDF files now load significantly faster and use less memory, preventing crashes and long wait times for big documents.
+Caching for offline access is now handled in the background without blocking the initial view.

 -   **Week of December 20, 2025 (v0.4.91):**
     -   **New "My Goal" Dashboard Card:** Introduced a new customizable card for the Dashboard that displays the first item from a user's new "Wishlist".
 This card shows the item's cost and the user's current progress towards affording it, providing a clear visual goal.